berkeley-dsep-infra/fetch-course-emails/README.md

 fetch-course-emails
 -------------------

+(This is no longer used by DataHub.
+We obtain enrollment information through our CanvasOAuthenticator.)

 This container fetches the campus email addresses of students and instructors in specified UCB courses.
 It runs as a sidecar container alongside hubs provisioned by berkeley-dsep-infra/datahub.